uidaholib/ibmt18-19-draft/_01-pitches-clefs/a2-pitchesclefs.md

 ---
 layout: chapter
-title: Lesson 1a - Pitches and Clefs
+title: Discussion 1a - Pitches and Clefs
 abc: true
 ---